 E Pleomorphic spindle cells

 The mother of an 11-month-old infant had noted enlargement of the baby's abdomen within the past month.
 This is confirmed by the osteopathic physician, who notes that the baby is otherwise normally developed.
-An abdominal CT scan reveals a 6 cm mass, with some scattered calcifications, above the kidney on the right.
+An abdominal CT scan reveals a 6 cm mass, with some scattered calcifications, above the right kidney.
 Laboratory studies show a greatly elevated urinary vanillylmandelic acid (VMA), while the urinary homovanillic acid (HVA) is only slightly increased.
 The mass is removed and microscopically is composed of sheets of small blue cells.
-Which of the following is the most likely diagnosis?
+What is the most likely diagnosis?

 A Congenital adrenal hyperplasia